-- Birth that occurs before optimal fetal musculoskeletal and neurologic maturation places premature infants at risk for atypical motor development. - The goals and key components of neurodevelopmental positioning have evolved. - Neurodevelopmental positioning aids must reflect this ongoing evolution and be supported by the best available literature and research. - Developmental effects of positioning are evident before NICU discharge. - Effective positioning can reduce asymmetry in preterm infants. - Neurodevelopmental positioning in physiological flexion includes not only flexion of the shoulders, hips, and knees but also midline orientation, scapular protraction and posterior pelvic tilt.
-This promotes proper joint alignment, symmetry and neuromuscular development, and promotes selfsoothing and behavioral organization. - Relief of cranial pressure/prevention of cranial molding is inherently related to neurodevelopmental positioning and symmetry. - Movement is a necessary component of normal development. - Movement against a dynamic boundary promotes the development of normal movement patterns and muscle tone while facilitating behavioral organization. - Concave nests formed from a blanket or sheepskin draped over blanket rolls frequently are too wide and shallow to provide adequate containment, flexion, and/or midline orientation. - Sleep is vital to growth and development. - Skin integrity and skin health positively contribute to the infant's overall well-being. - In utero, preterm infant development is sequential and orderly. - Experience affects brain development; cells have memory. - Infants seek balance and homeostasis. - Empowering parents to engage and care for their infant facilitates transition to home and positively impacts future development. - Further research in this area is warranted.
+- Birth that occurs before optimal fetal musculoskeletal and neurologic maturation places premature infants at risk for atypical motor development. - The goals and key components of neurodevelopmental positioning have evolved. - Neurodevelopmental positioning aids must reflect this ongoing evolution and be supported by the best available literature and research. - Developmental effects of positioning are evident before NICU discharge. - Effective positioning can reduce asymmetry in preterm infants.8 - Neurodevelopmental positioning in physiological flexion not only includes flexion of the shoulders, hips, and knees but also midline orientation, scapular protraction, and posterior pelvic tilt.
+This promotes proper joint alignment, symmetry and neuromuscular development to support self-soothing and behavioral organization. - Relief of cranial pressure/prevention of cranial molding is inherently related to neurodevelopmental positioning and symmetry. - Movement is a necessary component of normal development. - Movement against a dynamic boundary promotes the development of normal movement patterns and muscle tone while facilitating behavioral organization. - Concave nests formed from a blanket or blankets draped over blanket rolls frequently are too wide and shallow to provide adequate containment, flexion, and midline orientation. - Sleep is vital to growth and development. - Skin integrity and skin health positively contribute to the infant's overall well-being. - In utero, preterm infant development is sequential and orderly. - Therapeutic touch and positioning should be guided the baby's physiologic and behavioral responses. - Experience affects brain development; cells have memory.
+10 - Infants seek balance and homeostasis. - Empowering parents in the care of their infant facilitates the transition to home and positively impacts future development.